Tymotheus/AbstractSoftwareEngineering/Project/README.md

 (.dominion files)

 Ideally, this will later allow to compile (translate) given .dominion files into python scripts (.py) allowing for their execution and simulation.
 Such a python file can be considered desired "external artifact"

+## Developer diary
+Strategy should look like this:
+For now should depend only on your hand and money

+List of assertions with actions:
+Action Phase: [might be empty]
+1. Market in hand => play Market
+2. Mine in hand and copper in hand => play Mine (on copper?)
+Buy Phase:
+1. Purse >= 8 => buy Province
+2. Purse >= 3 => buy Silver

+Nice thing would be: if you can not execute an action - pass How to implement triggers (can not draw cards if pile == 0) without getting lost?
+And without making it cluttered?